-The tables below contain a summary of our financial data as of and for years ended December 31, 2014, 2013 and 2012.
-Our financial data as of December 31, 2014 and 2013 and for the years ended December 31, 2014, 2013 and 2012 have been derived from our consolidated financial statements, which appear elsewhere in this annual report prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board, which we refer to as IFRS.
-You should read our selected financial data in conjunction with our financial statements and the related notes included in this annual report.
+The tables below contain a summary of our financial data as of and for years ended December 31, 2015, 2014, 2013 and 2012, which have been derived from our consolidated financial statements prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board, which we refer to as IFRS.
+Our consolidated financial statements and the related notes as of and for the years ended December 31, 2015, 2014 and 2013 appear elsewhere in this annual report.